sheepla/fzpac/README.md

 ## Contribution

-Issue & PR is welcome!❤
+Issue or PR is welcome!❤